Machine Learning in Cybersecurity 101

 Also known as models, algorithms are mathematical expressions that represent data in the context of a business problem.
 The goal is to gain insights from this data.

-In the case of supervised learning, “you know in advance what you want to teach a machine.
-This typically requires exposing the algorithm to a huge set of training data, letting the model examine the output, and adjusting the parameters until getting the desired results.
-You can then test the machine by letting it make predictions for a “validation data set”, or in other words, new unseen data.”
+In supervised learning, you know what you want to teach a machine before you start.
+This usually entails exposing the algorithm to a large amount of training data, allowing the model to study the output, and fine-tuning the parameters until the desired results are achieved.
+The machine can then be put to the test by allowing it to generate predictions for a “validation data set,” which is simply new data that hasn’t been seen before.

-Transfer learning implies the reusing of a “part of a previously trained neural net and adapting it to a new but similar task.
-Specifically, once you train a neural net using data for a task, you can transfer a fraction of the trained layers and combine them with a few new layers that you can train using the data of the new task.
-By adding a few layers, the new neural net can learn and adapt quickly to the new task.”
+Transfer learning is the process of adapting a previously trained neural network to a new but comparable task by reusing a portion of it.
+You can transfer a fraction of the trained layers and mix them with a few new layers that you can train using the data of the new task once you’ve trained a neural net using data for a task.
+The new neural net can learn and adapt fast to the new task by adding a few layers.

 Reinforcement learning helps agents learn from experience.
 It implies the recording of actions in a set environment and the use of a trial-and-error approach.
-As Towards Data Science says, “you can use RL when you have little to no historical data about a problem because it doesn’t need information in advance (unlike traditional machine learning methods).
-In an RL framework, you learn from the data as you go.”
+Because it doesn’t require information in advance, you can utilize RL when you have little to no past data regarding an issue (unlike traditional machine learning techniques.
+You learn from the data as you go with an RL framework.

 Natural language processing